 PE, Sport & Physical Activity

-Our Physical Education coordinator: Miss Lane
+Our Physical Education coordinator: Miss Haigh

 One of our aims this year is to increase our participation within competitive sporting activities out of school.
 Last year we attended a range of sporting activities such as; Y5 handball, Y5&6 netball, KS1 potted sports and mini olympics.

 "It was great we learnt we needed to work as a team, it was the only way we could win"